Malden River: Water quality

+water quality goals of the Mystic River Watershed.

 Dams and locks

 The Amelia Earhart Dam, situated on the Mystic River below the mouth of the Malden River, converted the Malden River from a brackish, tidal river, to a non-tidal freshwater river when it was constructed in 1966.
 The dam was more sophisticated than the simple iron gates of the Craddock Locks, which it replaced.
 It is a permanent concrete structure with three passages to allow boats to pass through.
 There is a tower where workers observe incoming boats and open the lock accordingly.
 The dam is equipped with a pump, and is able to pump freshwater downstream even during high tide to prevent flooding.
 The river flows backwards at times depending on the dam.
 It was modeled after the Charles River Dam, which is very similar in structure and purpose.
 Fish passage has been a problem, as there is no working fish ladder there, but workers do leave the locks open at times to allow fish to pass.
 There is no pedestrian access to the dam.

 There are also a set of locks controlling the first canal that leads underground at the beginning of the river.
 Nothing more than metal barriers lowered by turning a knob, these prevent water from flooding the underground streams in Malden.
 These locks are very rarely closed.
 There is a set at the beginning of the canal, and a set at the end, right before the water disappears underground.